 Once the money is removed from the account, there are a few options.
 The funds could go directly into the bank account of either spouse.
 While you’ll avoid penalties for early withdrawals, this is seen as regular income and taxed as such.
 That is, unless it is a Roth account.
 A rollover account can also be set up to take the money and reinvest it for retirement.
 The QDRO or judge’s order may include specific information about where the money should go.

 If you and your spouse had an estate plan during your marriage, it makes sense to revisit it after a divorce.
 For instance, it’s likely that during your marriage your assets would go to your now ex-spouse.
 If you now want assets to pass to your children, you’ll need to set up a trust.
 Also, check the beneficiary for all financial accounts, including retirement and bank accounts.

 Lastly, if you and your spouse have a plan for what should happen to your children if both of you were to die, check in to make sure that plan still works for everyone.
 This should be a major consideration.

 There are both no-fault and fault divorces available in Georgia.
 A divorce can be uncontested, in which case the two parties come to an agreement together.
 If not, it will be contested and the two parties will try to come to a settlement or allow a judge to come to a judgement.

 Financial Planning Tips

 - People of all marital statuses need to take care of their own finances.
 Getting help from a financial advisor can be hugely beneficial.
-Luckily, finding a financial advisor doesn’t have to be hard.
 SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - When writing a will, don’t forget to name someone to take care of your children.
 You hope it never comes to that, but you’ll likely sleep better if you have a plan anyway.